US Dash Cam Laws By State 2024: Laws and Regulations

 Dash cams are legal in Oregon, but there are a couple of rules to be aware of:

-• It's illegal install your dash cams up on windshields or windows, as the law prohibits “any material that prevents or impairs the ability to see into or out of the vehicle”.
-Mounting your cams on your drivers' dashboards is the best thing to do in Oregon.
+• Windshield mounting: Oregon law prohibits “any material that prevents or impairs the ability to see into or out of the vehicle”.
+Therefore, you can’t put dash cams on windshields or windows due to these restrictions.

 Pennsylvania